artmouse/Magento-Chatbot/README.md

 - Use Telegram to receive and reply messages from Facebook
 - Set custom reply messages for predetermined text or regex
 - Custom fallback messages

-**Currently not working with Configurable Products and products with custom options**

 ## Languages
 - English (US)